cerebris/jsonapi-resources/README.md

 end
 ```

-Then a request could pass in a filter for example `http://example.com/contacts?filter[name_last]=Smith` and the system
+Then a request could pass in a filter like for example `http://example.com/contacts?filter[name_last]=Smith` and the system
-will find all people where the last name exactly matches Smith.
+would find all people whose last name exactly matches Smith.

 ##### Default Filters

-A default filter may be defined for a resource using the `default` option on the `filter` method.
-This default is used
+A default filter with a default value may be defined for a resource using the `default` option on the `filter` method.
-unless the request overrides this value.

 For example: